matthiask/django-imagefield/README.rst

 - ``from imagefield.fields import ImageField as VersatileImageField, PPOIField``
 - Specify the image sizes by either providing ``ImageField(formats=...)`` or adding the ``IMAGEFIELD_FORMATS`` setting.
-- Convert template code to access the new properties.
+- Convert template code to access the new properties (e.g.
+  ``instance.image.square`` instead of ``instance.image.crop.200x200``
+  when using the ``IMAGEFIELD_FORMATS`` setting below).
 - When using django-imagefield with a PPOI, make sure that the PPOI field is also added to ``ModelAdmin`` or ``InlineModelAdmin`` fieldsets, otherwise you'll just see the image, but no PPOI picker.
+  Contrary to django-versatileimagefield the PPOI field is editable itself, which avoids apart from other complexities a pitfall with inline form change detection.

 If you used e.g. ``instance.image.crop.200x200`` and
 ``instance.image.thumbnail.800x500`` before, you should add the